-Are you considering undergoing rhinoplasty and want to learn more about what to expect and the recovery process?
-Contact Dr, Rousso and his staff today to find out what options best fit your goals.
-To schedule your consultation, please call (205) 930-0400 or fill out our online contact form.
+If you are considering rhinoplasty and want to learn more about what to expect contact Dr. Daniel Rousso and his staff today to find out what options are best for you.
+Contact Rousso Facial Plastic Surgery Clinic by calling (205) 930-0400 or filling out our online contact form.